Celtic Cousins Tour of Cymru (Wales), Devon & Cornwall Hosted by Tom Comerford

 Day 5: October 13th - Devon and Performance 2

-After a hearty breakfast, we will enjoy a scenic drive through Dartmoor National Park, visiting Castle Drogo and Widecombe-in-the-Moor.
-This afternoon we’ll try our first Devon Cream Tea experience at a traditional tearoom, where the Devonians will tell us it’s cream first and jam on top!
+After a hearty English breakfast, we will enjoy a scenic drive through Dartmoor National Park, visiting Castle Drogo and Widecombe-in-the-Moor.
+This afternoon we’ll try our first Cream Tea experience at a traditional tearoom, where the Devonians will tell us it’s cream first and jam on top!

 Performance 1 – to be discussed with Tom.